Climate of Moscow: Monthly averages and records for Moscow

-Average annual temperature in Moscow is 5.8 °C, but recently (2007, 2008, 2015) it has been higher than 7 °C. In the first half of the 20th century, there was light night frost in late summer.
-2020 become the warmest in the history of meteorological observations, the average annual temperature was 8.0 °C (while the monthly averages temperatures were above 0 °C even in March and November).
+Average annual temperature in Moscow (1991-2020 normals) is 6.3 °C, but recently (2007, 2008, 2015, 2019, 2020, 2022 - 2025) it has been higher than 7 °C. In the first half of the 20th century, there was light night frost in late summer.
+2025 become the warmest in the history of meteorological observations, the average annual temperature was 8.4 °C (while the monthly averages temperatures were above 0 °C even in March and November)..
+This is higher than the average annual temperature for the period 1991-2020 in several northern US states, such as Minnesota.

 Monthly precipitation totals are moderately high throughout the year, although precipitation levels tend to be higher during the summer than during the winter.
 Due to the significant variation in temperature between the winter and summer months as well as the limited fluctuation in precipitation levels during the summer, Moscow is considered to have a continental climate with no true dry season.

 Most of the records and averages are given for VVC weather station, located in the North-Eastern administrative okrug of Moscow.
 The temperature from this station averages 0.5–1 °C lower than in the city center, and 0.5–2 °C higher than night minimums in the suburbs.